vladisenko/EachiWhoop/README.md

 - Upgrade CPU to STM32F303CCT6
 - Add support AFHDS A2 protocol with telemetry (tested with FlySky FS-i6 transmitter)
 - Add pads for the UART
-- Board can operate with 2S battery (not tasted yet)
+- Board can operate with 2S battery (not tested yet)

 ![pcb on E010 frame](https://github.com/vladisenko/EachiWhoop/raw/master/photo/1s.jpg)